-Information on Governance at Mansfield Shire Council, including information on Public Documents Inspection Register, Freedom of Information, Meeting Procedure Local Law No. 2 and Protected Disclosures (Whistleblowers).
+Information on Governance at Mansfield Shire Council, including information on Public Interest Disclosures (Protected Disclosures, formerly Whistleblowers), Freedom of Information, Meeting Procedure Local Law No. 2 and Public Documents Inspection Register.

 Freedom of Information

 The Freedom of Information Act 1982 provides you with a legal right to access documents in the possession of the Council.

 - The right to access documents about your personal affairs and the activities of government agencies; and